Back SIDO Case Study

 MetaShift YT Studio analytics — 3.5M views, 322K watch hours, 2.9K subscribers

-What starting on a whim and not stopping taught me.
+What building from zero and never stopping taught me.

 MetaShift top 20 most viewed thumbnails — a visual summary of the channel's best-performing content